brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-12.md

 is going to happen, I am going to go over it with you," she said, and turned to the announcement to read.

-'To win the challenge, a champion must locate the sleeping dragon, slay it, and return to the castle with some part of the dragon as proof.
+"To win the challenge, a champion must locate the sleeping dragon, slay it, and return to the castle with some part of the dragon as proof.
 The dragon is located within the Forbidden Forest.
 A ten square mile area has been blocked off with a special ward that will prevent anyone except